 19.- Mexico City has one of the highest police to resident ratios in the world.
 There is said to be one police officer for every 100 residents.

-20.- The food in Mexico City is among the BEST Mexican food you will ever taste in Mexico.
+20.- The food in Mexico City is among the BEST Mexican food you will ever have in the entire country because it gathers the flavors from all states.
+It is the best place to taste Mexico.

 With so many things to do and see in Mexico City, it is without a doubt an item to add to your travel bucket list and a city to explore.